My RLSS UK

 Personal Interest

 A personal interest is a conflict of interest that relates to a particular individual.
-All conflict of interests that fall under part (b) of the definition above are personal interests, as are any perceived conflicts of interest under part (c) that relate to individuals, rather than to the awarding organisation itself.
+All conflicts of interest that fall under part (b) of the definition above are personal interests, as are any perceived conflicts of interest under part (c) that relate to individuals, rather than to the awarding organisation itself.
 A personal interest can be financial or non-financial in nature.

 Interests in Assessments